Savory Pumpkin Soup (Paleo, keto, gluten free)

 Cook Time: 20 minutes

-6 cups baked organic pumpkin or 2 13 oz cans pumpkin
+6 cups baked pumpkin or 2 (13 oz cans) pumpkin (order here)

 coconut yogurt or sour cream, for topping (optional)

-Turn on a soup pan over medium heat, add the coconut milk, pumpkin, and spices.
-Let the mixture simmer for 15 minutes, until the flavors combine.
-Use an immersion blender to blend for one minute, until smooth.
+Turn on a soup pan over medium heat, add the coconut milk, broth, pumpkin, and spices.
+Stir to combine and let the mixture simmer for 15 minutes, until the flavors meld.
+Use an immersion blender (order here) to blend for one minute, if using fresh pumpkin, until smooth.
 If the soup is too thin simmer on medium low, uncovered, until it thickens to desired consistency.
 Top with coconut yogurt or sour cream if dairy is tolerated.
 Top with with pumpkin seeds and serve.

 Make it a meal: This soup goes well with of your favorite proteins to make this a full meal such as heritage turkey or a pasture raised ham.
 It is also good with some homemade sage pork or beef sausage.